 - Some of the medications given in the treatment of liver cancer may also cause abdominal pain as one of their side effects.
 If you have been operated on for liver cancer, you will also experience mild pain for a few days after surgery.

 - The spread of liver cancer to organs, such as the bones and the lungs, may also cause pain in these organs.

 How is the pain from liver cancer treated?

-Your doctor will discuss various options of cancer treatment with you.
-Some of these treatments help reduce the pain.
-These include
+Your doctor will discuss various options for cancer treatment with you.
+Some of these treatments help reduce the pain and may include:

 - Anti-inflammatory medications

 - An anesthetic medication numbs the area where it is injected and thus, helps lessen the pain.
 In the case of liver cancer, the anesthetic medication is injected into the nerves near the liver.
 This is also referred to as nerve block.

 - These are strong painkillers that are reserved for severe kinds of pain, such as cancer.
 They work by blocking the pain impulses of the nervous system.
 As these are known to cause addiction, they are not available as over-the-counter medications.
 You can get them only if they are prescribed by a doctor.